The $(2,1)$-cable of the figure-eight knot is not smoothly slice: Introduction

 One general strategy for obstructing the sliceness of a knot is to show that its branched double cover bounds no $\ZZ/2\ZZ$-homology ball.
 This idea is well-known; see for example \cite{Cochran-Gompf:1988-1,Endo:1995-1,Lisca:2007-1, mow, Greene-Jabuka:2011-1, Hedden-Livingston-Ruberman:2012-1, Hedden-Pinzon:2021-1}.
 The new ingredient we use in this paper is to remember the data of the branching involution, which will allow us to obtain a more refined obstruction by asking for the existence of an \textit{equivariant} homology ball.
 This approach was employed successfully in \cite{aks, dhm} using tools from Heegaard Floer homology \cite{OS1, OS2}.
 Building on recent results from \cite{dms, mallick-surgery}, we extend these methods to prove:

 \begin{thm} Let $K = 4_1$ be the figure-eight knot.
 Then the $(2,1)$-cable $K_{2,1}$ is not smoothly slice.
 In fact, $K_{2,1}$ has infinite order in the smooth concordance group. \end{thm}

-More generally, our proof shows that $K_{2,1}$ is not slice in any $\ZZ/2\ZZ$-homology ball; see Remark~\ref{rem:homologyconcordance}.
+This shows that $K_{2,1}$ has slice genus one.
+Our proof in fact implies $K_{2,1}$ is not slice in any $\ZZ/2\ZZ$-homology ball; see Remark~\ref{rem:homologyconcordance}.

-Our approach applies to many knots other than $K = 4_1$.
-The precise conditions of our theorem are slightly technical and have to do with the form of the knot Floer homology of $K$:
+More generally, if $K$ is a fibered, negative amphicheiral knot with irreducible Alexander polynomial, then $K_{p, q} \# - T_{p, q}$ is rationally slice for any choice of cabling parameter $(p, q)$.
+(This can be seen by cabling the rational concordance from $K$ to the unknot provided by \cite{kw}.)
+For such $K$, work of Miyazaki \cite[Theorem 8.6]{miyazaki} again implies that $K_{p, q} \# - T_{p, q}$ is not ribbon, except in the trivial case when $p$ is zero.
+It is thus natural to investigate the nonsliceness of knots of the form $K_{p, q} \# - T_{p, q}$.
+Note that setting $(p, q) = (2, 1)$ reduces to studying the $(2,1)$-cable of $K$.
+Here, we show that the argument of Theorem~\ref{thm:mainthm1} extends to the general case $(p, q) = (2, k)$ under certain restrictions on the knot Floer homology of $K$:

-\begin{thm} Let $K$ be a Floer-thin knot with $\Arf(K) = 1$.
-Then the $(2,1)$-cable $K_{2,1}$ is not smoothly slice.
-In fact, $K_{2,1}$ has infinite order in the smooth concordance group. \end{thm}
+\begin{thm} Let $K$ be a Floer-thin knot with $\Arf(K) = 1$ and let $k \in \N$ be odd.
+Then $K_{2, k} \# - T_{2, k}$ is not smoothly slice, and in fact has infinite order in the smooth concordance group. \end{thm}

 The definition of Floer-thin may be found in \cite{mo}; all alternating or quasi-alternating knots are Floer-thin.
-Theorem~\ref{thm:mainthm2} shows that the next few of Miyazaki's examples after $4_1$ also have $(2,1)$-cables which are not slice: these are $6_3, 8_{12}$, and $8_{17}$.
-The smallest fibered, negative amphicheiral knot with irreducible Alexander polynomial which is not subsumed by Theorem~\ref{thm:mainthm2} is $10_{17}$, which has Arf invariant zero.
+Theorem~\ref{thm:mainthm2} can be applied to the next few of Miyazaki's examples after $K = 4_1$: these are $K = 6_3, 8_{12}$, and $8_{17}$.
+The smallest fibered, negative amphicheiral knot with irreducible Alexander polynomial which is not subsumed by Theorem~\ref{thm:mainthm2} is $10_{17}$.